Brissett looks to stay hot vs. visiting Raiders

 “So I don’t want to underestimate him at all.
 He has done an excellent job.”

-The Colts (2-1) might be without Hilton against the Raiders, however.
+The Colts (2-1) might be without Hilton against the Raiders after he was listed as doubtful on Friday’s injury report.
 He suffered a quad injury in the Week 2 win over Tennessee, then aggravated it in the first half last week against the Falcons.

+Hilton missed the entire week of practices, as did standout linebacker Darius Leonard (concussion), who will miss his second straight game.

 With or without Hilton, the Raiders can expect to see a lot of running back Marlon Mack, who burned them for 132 yards and a pair of touchdowns on 25 carries in last year’s meeting.